MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-report-themes.md

 A report theme JSON file has the following required lines:

-* **name**: The report theme name, which is the only required field.
+* **name**: The report theme name.
+This field is the only required field.

-* **dataColors**: The list of color hexidecimal codes to use for data in Power BI Desktop visuals.
-The list can have as many or as few colors as you want.
+* **dataColors**: The list of color hexadecimal codes to use for data in Power BI Desktop visuals.
+This list can have as many or as few colors as you want.

 * **background**, **foreground**, and **tableAccent**: Color classes.
-Color classes, wich are described later in this article, enable you to set many colors in your report at once.
+Color classes, which are described later in this article, enable you to set many colors in your report at once.

-If all you want to do is adjust the basic colors of your report, you can change the name and hex codes of this file to get your own personal JSON file ready to import.x
+If you only want to adjust the basic colors of your report, you can change the name and hex codes of this file to get your own personal JSON file ready to import.

 In the report theme JSON file, you define only the formatting that you want to change.
-Anything that you don't specify in your JSON file reverts to the Power BI default settings.
+Whatever you don't specify in your JSON file reverts to the Power BI default settings.

-The advantages of creating a JSON file are many.
-For example, you can specify that all charts use a font size of 12, or that certain visuals use a particular font family.
-Or, you can turn off data labels for specific chart types.
+The advantages of creating a JSON file are many: for example, you can specify that all charts use a font size of 12, that certain visuals use a particular font family, or you can turn off data labels for specific chart types.

 By using a JSON file, you can create a report theme file that standardizes your charts and reports, making it easy for your organization's reports to be consistent.